What Exactly is Tracking?

 - Visual Reasoning and Tracking Activities

-- Reversing Reversals series to develop elementary tracking as well as other important visual processing and cognitive skills that will improve the foundation abilities needed to be an excellent reader.
+- Reversing Reversals series develops elementary tracking as well as other important visual processing and cognitive skills that will improve the foundation abilities needed to be an excellent reader.

 Dr. Erica Warren is the author, illustrator, and publisher of multisensory educational materials at Good Sensory Learning.
 She is also the director of Learning to Learn and Learning Specialist Courses.